stgibson/capstone_2_travel_activities/project_proposal.md

 * Logged in users can add an activity to their list of favorite activities
 * Logged in users can view their favorite activities
 * Logged in users can remove an activity from their list of favorite activities
-* Logged in users can create a new travel plan, where they can specify how many days will be in their plan
-* Logged in users can add a travel activity from their list of favorite activities to a day in their travel plan
-* Logged in users can remove a travel activity from a day in their travel plan
-* Logged in users can view a list of their travel plans, and view each one in detail

 ### User Flow